Zipporah at the inn: Modern scholarship

 Many biblical scholars consider the passage fragmentary.

 James Kugel (1998) suggests that the point of the episode is the explanation of the expression "bridegroom of blood" (חתן דמים), apparently current in biblical times.
 The story would seem to illustrate that the phrase does not imply that a bridegroom should or may be circumcised at the time of his marriage, but that Moses by being bloodied by the foreskin of his son became a "bridegroom of blood" to Zipporah.
 The story has also been interpreted as emphasizing the point that the circumcision must be performed exactly at the prescribed time, as a delay was not granted even to Moses.

-German orientalist Walter Beltz thought that the original myth behind this story was about the right of Yahweh, as an ancient fertility god, to receive in sacrifice the first born son.
+German orientalist Walter Beltz thought that the original myth behind this story was about the right of Yahweh, as an ancient fertility god, to receive in sacrifice the first-born son.
 He reasons that the pronouns cannot refer to Moses, since he is not mentioned in the text preceding the passage.
 Moreover, the preceding text speaks of Israel as Yahweh's first born son and that Yahweh would kill the Pharaoh's first born son for not letting Israel out of Egypt.
 It is obvious, he concludes, that this leads the writer to insert this story about another first born son, Moses's.
 Accordingly, it can only mean that Yahweh wants to take possession of the son of Moses because he is entitled to the first-born male.
 The mother undertakes the circumcision, an ancient matriarchal relic, and touches Yahweh's genitals with the child's foreskin.
 Only this makes sense when she uses the marriage formula "you are my bridegroom of blood".
 For in doing so, she transfers the child of Moses into a marriage with Yahweh, making him a child of Yahweh.
 The complete sacrifice of the boy is replaced by the sacrifice of a part of the penis.
 The biblical redactor still bore this in mind when he added: "At that time she said 'bridegroom of blood,' referring to circumcision."
 Originally, young boys were sacrificed to the pantheistic Cretan and Phoenician goddesses only after the priestesses had consummated ritual intercourse, the sacred marriage, with them.
 Thus, some scholars argue this text comes from the same category as such practices.

-Meanwhile, William H. Propp argues that, assuming that this episode derives from the Jahwist ("J") source, links God's attack with Moses's killing of the Egyptian taskmaster (Ex.
-2:11–12), which had not yet been expiated.
+Meanwhile, William H. Propp argues that, assuming that this episode derives from the Jahwist ("J") source, links God's attack with Moses's killing of the Egyptian taskmaster (Exodus 2:11–12), which had not yet been expiated.
 Just as the paschal sacrifice would later on cause the Angel of Death to "pass over" the homes of the Hebrews, here the ritualistic spilling of his son's blood through circumcision atones for Moses's wrongdoing – "the bloodied child became a symbol of the paschal night, when the endangered first-born of Israel were saved by the blood of a lamb."